Church of Saint Sava: Bells

-Even after this had been adopted, the debate continued.
-Especially modern art-critics, analyzing the ideological circumstances of the 1930 debate, labelled its appearance clumsy, non-inventive or a reproduction.

-Ljubica Jelisavac, art historian and art critic from the University of Arts in Belgrade, noted that the criticism was primarily based on ideological differences between traditionalists and modernists.
-Thus the real architectural achievement of the building was left marginalized in the debate.
-It was not even a topic inside art critic and architecture circles, but it wasn't omitted, that the decision to follow a traditionalistic design programme has been partly detrimental for architectural tendencies in Serbia in the interwar period.

-Milica Ćeranić defended the architectural achievement and stylistical form.
-She stated that the well-proportioned and harmonic interior of the church is a result of a cohesion in designing the exterior and the interior.
-To achieve this, the architects used a rigorously centralized arrangement, which is especially known from early Christianity.
-The spheric and cubic elements are especially exponentiated - domes, exterior walls, shapes of openings, the stratification of facade surfaces, capitals and columns - with the excellent mastering of all these elements, apparent in their volume, a memorable impression is given.

-She points to the fact that the greatest impression to the percipient lies in the gradual pyramidal composition of the structure, which starts harmoniously from its portals across the conchs and representatively culminates in the dome.
-Observable at all four sides of the wings, whereby the western, southern and northern are identical, this cascading of the masses is most interesting and has the strongest imprint on the east wing, the side of the altar.
-The apse is polygonal, or rather pentagonal, thereby showing on its upper surface five small conchs, which correspond to five conchs on the lower side of the east facade.
-Thereby a synchronized effect in the development of the masses is realized, which are linked in sophisticated wave-like structures, that break the monolithic, square-build forms of the rigid walls.
+Appraisal

 Italian art critic and professor of Architectural Design at Milan University, Pier Paolo Tamburelli, praised the building.
 He claimed that the building possesses an incredibly pure and dignified interior.
 With its large dome and with its four apses it has a unified and well-developed, profound and dense space.
 While based on classical examples, Tamburelli notes its own ferocity and gentleness which is expressed in the sensitivity to light.
+"The beauty of Svetog Save is not limited to the huge mass of concrete, the immense weight of incomprehensible and tremendous matter; the beauty of the church is not that of a mountain of concrete but a beauty that is all architectural, made of measurements, of relationships between different places and of a delicate order that nonetheless manages to govern the matter. ... the space of Svetog Save is not sublime, it is beautiful."
 Tamburelli notes that he wonders if it would be possible to reproduce a theory capable of re-appropriating the resources that have been used to build Saint Sava, and whether it would be possible to find all necessary design techniques to build a construction theory on it, as its classical design layout was laid in subtle casts and shades of concrete slabs.

 The church has been compared to Sagrada Familia because of their long-running construction phase and their cultural and artistic importance.
 And both churches have served for liturgy during their lengthy construction.